davclark/edx-documentation/en_us/install_operations/source/birch.rst

 .. note::
   The upgrade scripts provided are verified only for upgrading instances running the Aspen release.
-If you are running any other version of the Open edX Platform, edX does not guarantee that the upgrade scripts will work.
+If you are running any other version of the Open edX Platform, the upgrade scripts might not work.

 .. caution::
   Before upgrading your Open edX instance, back up all data and configuration files.
+Then verify that you can restore your Open edX instance from the backup files.

 On the computer or virtual machine running the Aspen release of Open edX, run the upgrade script for your type of installation: